utah-cs4470-sp23/class/assignment3/README.md

 Given a picture, extracts a rectangle for it given the top left and bottom right coordinates of the square.
-The top and left coordinates must be treated inclusively, while the bottom and right coordinates must be treated inclusively.
+The top and left coordinates must be treated inclusively, while the bottom and right coordinates must be treated exclusively.
 For example, `crop(img, 10, 20, 100, 500)` should output an image of size `480x90`.

 Your test program should extract the 200x100 rectangle at the center of